7 Reasons You Shouldn’t Consider Free Java Hosting

 You don’t own it, you can’t sell it.
 When you accept the terms and conditions, you’re giving the free hosting provider the right to take down your site for any reason.

 There’s A Better (Non-Free) Way to Host Your Java Website

 When it comes to web hosting services, you’ll want to choose one that your website can grow into, not one that it will grow out of.
-We get it – you choose free Java hosting because you want to save money.
+We get it – you choose free Java hosting + MySQL because you want to save money and host your Java web application for free.
 But free isn’t always better, and a fast, reliable, and professional hosting service isn’t as expensive as you might think.
 In fact, Tomcat-based Java hosting plans from JavaPipe start at under $6 per month.
 For the price of two cups of coffee, you get high stability, top-notch performance speeds, professional IT support, and more.